 Fresh fish waste, including shellfish, produced during fishing or aquaculture activities are not considered as garbage and may be discharged directly into the sea.

-In addition, small quantities of food may be released directly into the sea for the specific purpose of fish feeding in connection with fishing or tourist operations.
+In addition, small quantities of food may be released directly into the sea for the specific purpose of feeding fish in connection with fishing or tourist operations.

 However, the Master of the fishing vessel should consider the local laws as permission may be required.

-Lost fishing gear may harm the marine environment or create a navigational hazard.
+Your lost fishing gear may harm the marine environment or create a navigational hazard.

 Many marine animals (including target fish species) die as a result of becoming entangled in, or ingesting:

 - nylon rope

 - bait holders